Discrete cosine transform

-The use of cosine rather than sine functions is critical for compression since fewer cosine functions are needed to approximate a typical signal, whereas for differential equations the cosines express a particular choice of boundary conditions.
-In particular, a DCT is a Fourier-related transform similar to the discrete Fourier transform (DFT), but using only real numbers.
+A DCT is a Fourier-related transform similar to the discrete Fourier transform (DFT), but using only real numbers.
 The DCTs are generally related to Fourier series coefficients of a periodically and symmetrically extended sequence whereas DFTs are related to Fourier series coefficients of only periodically extended sequences.
 DCTs are equivalent to DFTs of roughly twice the length, operating on real data with even symmetry (since the Fourier transform of a real and even function is real and even), whereas in some variants the input or output data are shifted by half a sample.

 There are eight standard DCT variants, of which four are common.